 This gray pottery is in superb form with no chips and signs of being tampered with.
-Shows earth encrustation and myriads of insect scratch marks and root marks from being plucked from the underground tomb, sure signs of its authenticity.
+Shows earth encrustation and myriads of crawling critters’ scratch marks and underground root marks all over the surface of the pot, attesting to it being plucked from an underground tomb.

 Authenticated at the Arts of Pacific Asia Show in San Francisco in Feb.
 2004.
-(Old base sell on request).
+(Old base sells on request).